MOMENTS BEFORE A MURDER

 her rattletail beating out a rapid rhythm on the steps

-to report the incident to the office of the minister her brother who held the east and the west as having different
+her brother who held the east and the west as having different

-and totally incompatible histories of love
+and totally incompatible histories of love.

-But it wasn’t long and I was over the loss and when I twice belched loudly
+But it wasn’t long and I was over the loss

-in the direction of a passing ring of popular guys and beautiful girls
+in the direction of a passing ring

-someone surely should have phoned the police and if they had come and arrested me
+and if they had come and arrested me

-and took a little peek inside my head before I’d achieved my chamber
+and took a little peek inside my head

 the nice policemen would have seen how comical how farcical